Datacup/dfhackscripts/README.md

 	digshape ellipse
 *cursor and mark as bounding box*

+### draw an ellipse using 3 pt
+	digshape major
+*set the end of the major axis from origin to mark*

+	digshape ellipse 3p
+*draw the ellipse using new cursor as the semiminor axis length (center->cursor)* *Note: ellipse3p cannot yet be filled*

+## draw a circle with arbitrary diameter
+	digshape circle 2p
+*cursor and mark form the diameter of the circle (at any tilt)*

+## draw a 3 pt bezier curve
+	digshape major
+*set the end point of the curve*

+	digshape bez [sharpness=1.5]
+*draw the curve between mark and endpoint, pulled towards the cursor.
+A weight may be specified to adjust the sharpness of the curve.*

 ## draw a polygon with cursor as vertex
 	digshape polygon <n sides>
 *mark as center and cursor as a vertex*